 In addition, in May 2012, we entered into an exclusive license agreement with Massachusetts General Hospital, or MGH, to obtain rights to a patent family with claims directed to an alternative RNA platform that uses an RNA oligonucleotide complex rather than a single-stranded oligonucleotide.
 This patent family includes three issued U.S. patents, the first of which has a composition of matter claim directed to an RNA oligonucleotide complex containing two specific oligonucleotide sequences for modulating the expression or activity of a CFTR gene product.
 The second U.S. patent has method of use claims relating to the treatment of a symptom of cystic fibrosis in a subject by administering to the subject an RNA oligonucleotide complex comprising two oligonucleotides, as well as a composition of matter claim directed to a specific RNA complex for modulating the activity of a CFTR gene product.
 The third U.S. patent covers the eluforsen product.
-The term of the first issued U.S. patent is expected to extend to October 2027, the term of the second issued U.S. patent is expected to extend to May 2025, and the term of the third U.S. patent is expected to extend to March 2025.
+The term of the first issued U.S. patent is expected to extend to October 2027, the term of the second issued U.S. patent is expected to extend to March 2025.